logzio/logz-docs/_source/logzio_collections/_metrics-sources/postgres-metrics.md

 we recommend configuring your services to send their metrics to Azure Monitor.
-When you set up Metricbeat using the configuration on this page, Metricbeat will collect metrics from Azure MySQLs and forward them to [Logz.io](http://logz.io/).
+When you set up Metricbeat using the configuration on this page, Metricbeat will collect metrics from Azure PostgreSQLs and forward them to [Logz.io](http://logz.io/).

 #### Metricbeat setup